MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/scheduling-engine-performance.md

         1. Find all constraints that need to be propagated and run propagation.
         1. If all variables for the job have been bound, then a solution for that job has been found.
         1. If one of the variables could not be bound without violating the constraints, then roll back the variable binding, try a different value in the domain (for resource variable), and rerun the constraint propagation.
-1. In case no solution was found then all constraints on the current constraint level is removed, the constraint level lowered (if any lower levels are available) and solution search retried with the new set of constraint.
+1. If no solution was found, then all constraints on the current constraint level is removed, the constraint level lowered (if any lower levels are available) and solution search retried with the new set of constraint.
-1. In case a feasible solution was found then the optimization phase is started, which will try to find a better solution until the optimization timeout is reached or all resource combinations has been exhausted.
+1. If a feasible solution was found, then the optimization phase is started, which will try to find a better solution until the optimization timeout is reached or all resource combinations have been exhausted.

-The constraint solver as such is not aware of the specifics of the scheduling algorithm.
+The constraint solver is not aware of the specifics of the scheduling algorithm.
 It is in the definition and combination of the various constraints that the "magic" happens.

 ### Determining working times

-A large part of the (internal) constraints in the engine is concerned with determining the working time and capacity of a resource.
+A large part of the (internal) constraints in the engine controls the working time and capacity of a resource.
 Essentially, the task is to traverse the working time slots for a resource from a given point in a given direction, and find a long enough interval in which the jobs required capacity (time) can fit.

 To do this, the engine needs to know the working times of a resource.
 Opposite to the main model data, the working times are *lazy loaded*, meaning that they are loaded into the engine as needed.
-The reason for this approach is that there are often created working times in Supply Chain Management for a calendar for a very long period and typically many calendars exist so the data would be quite large to pre-load.
+The reason for this approach is that there are often working times in Supply Chain Management for a calendar for a very long period and typically many calendars exist so the data would be quite large to pre-load.

 Calendar information is requested by the engine in chunks, by invoking the X++ class method `WrkCtrSchedulingInteropDataProvider.getWorkingTimes`.
 The request is for a specific calendar ID in a specific time interval.
 Depending on the state of the server cache in Supply Chain Management, each of these requests could end up in several database calls, which takes a long time (relative to the pure computational time).
-Also, if the calendar contains very elaborate working time definitions with many working time intervals per day this adds to the time the loading takes.
+Also, if the calendar contains very elaborate working time definitions with many working time intervals per day, this adds to the time the loading takes.

-Once the working time data is loaded in the scheduling engine this is retained in its internal cache for the specific calendar, meaning that if any other jobs or resources are using the same calendar then the next lookups can be performed quickly from memory.
-One common cause of bad performance is if a separate calendar ID is used for each resource, since data will then need to be requested for each calendar, even though the content of the calendars might be the same.
+When the working time data is loaded in the scheduling engine, this is retained in its internal cache for the specific calendar, meaning that if any other jobs or resources are using the same calendar then the next lookups can be performed quickly from memory.
+One common cause of bad performance is if a separate calendar ID is used for each resource, because data will then need to be requested for each calendar, even though the content of the calendars might be the same.

 ### Finite capacity

 When using finite capacity, the working time slots from the calendar are split and reduced based on the existing capacity reservations.
-These reservations are also fetched through the same `WrkCtrSchedulingInteropDataProvider` class as the calendars, but instead using the method `getCapacityReservations`.
+These reservations are also fetched through the same `WrkCtrSchedulingInteropDataProvider` class as the calendars, but instead use the method `getCapacityReservations`.
 When scheduling during master planning, the reservations for the specific master plan are considered and if enabled on the **Master planning parameters** page, the reservations from firmed production orders are also included.
 Similarly, when scheduling a production order, it is also an option to include reservations from existing planned orders, although this is not as common as the other way around.

 Using finite capacity will cause scheduling to take longer due to several reasons:

-- Fetching the capacity information from database is a slow operation and the server-side caching of capacity information is normally not as good as for working times since they are not shared among resources like calendars typically are.
+- Fetching the capacity information from database is a slow operation and the server-side caching of capacity information is typically not as good as for working times because they are not shared among resources like calendars typically are.
 - The number of working time slots to traverse increases due to the splits, and slots for a longer time period must typically be investigated before a solution can be found.
-- After the scheduling is complete a check for conflicting reservations must be performed (see section on running the scheduling engine in parallel).
+- After the scheduling is complete, a check for conflicting reservations must be performed (see the "Running scheduling engines in parallel" section for details).

 ### Examining the resource combinations

 If the job sequence only contains the standard `FinishStart` links, meaning it forms a simple chain without any branches, an optimal result (seen from the single order, not across orders) can be achieved by finding the best solution for the first job and then moving on to find the best solution for the next job.
 The best solution for a job means finding the resource that can get the from and to date of the job closest to the job goal (in forward scheduling this means getting the end date of the job as early as possible) while still respecting the constraints.

 When there are parallel jobs, finding a solution may involve examining different combinations of resources.
 The number of possible resource combinations is the product of the number of applicable resources for the connected parallel jobs.
-Especially when scheduling an order backwards from a requirement date, it can take quite a while for the logic to realize that there is no solution to the problem that will make the parallel jobs fit before today's date, as it will need to check all the combinations since there could be some resources that had a higher efficiency or a different calendar that might give a result.
+Especially when scheduling an order backwards from a requirement date, it can take quite a while for the logic to realize that there is no solution to the problem that will make the parallel jobs fit before today's date, as it will need to check all the combinations because there could be some resources that had a higher efficiency or a different calendar that might give a result.
 This means that if no timeout limit has been set it will run for a long time before changing the direction to forward.

 This combinatorial logic also means that adding more applicable resources may make the engine run slower.
-If performance problems occur when having parallel operations and scheduling with infinite capacity, it can partly be fixed by having the route designer take a decision on which resource should be used and then assign the resource directly on the operation (since the engine in most cases will always end up picking the same resource anyway so the end result will be the same).
+If performance problems occur when having parallel operations and scheduling with infinite capacity, it can partly be fixed by having the route designer take a decision on which resource should be used and then assign the resource directly on the operation (because the engine in most cases will always end up picking the same resource, so the end result will be the same).

 ### Hard links

-Setting the link type between two jobs to Hard, ensures that there is no time gap between the finish of one job and the start of the next one.
-This can be very useful in scenarios like when metal is heated up in one job and then processed in the next job, where it is not desirable to have the metal cool down in between.
+Setting the link type between two jobs to hard, ensures that there is no time gap between the finish of one job and the start of the next one.
+This can be very useful in scenarios like when metal is heated in one job and then processed in the next job, where it is not desirable to have the metal cool down in between.

 With standard soft links and forward scheduling, if the route forms a simple chain without any branches, a result can be achieved by finding a solution for the first job that satisfies its own constraints and then moving on through the chain propagating the end time from the previous job to the next job.
 If the current job can't find any capacity, the start time for it will be moved out further, without any consequence for the previous jobs potentially creating gaps between the jobs.
 However with hard links (especially in connection with finite capacity) for the same scenario, the fact that one job later in the chain cannot find capacity, will mean that all previous scheduled jobs will have to be "dragged" along one by one and thereby rescheduled a number of times.
-Especially in scenarios with high load for multiple resources the hard links can cause a chain reaction where the jobs will affect each other and a number of iterations will have to be performed before the result stabilizes into a feasible schedule.
+Especially in scenarios with high load for multiple resources, the hard links can cause a chain reaction where the jobs will affect each other and a number of iterations will have to be performed before the result stabilizes into a feasible schedule.

 ## Running scheduling engines in parallel

 When performing scheduling as part of a master planning run where helpers are used, each of the master planning helper threads can also pick up production order scheduling tasks.
 This means that multiple scheduling engines can be running at the same time.
 While multithreading in general is a highly significant performance benefit, there are also some functional downsides when it comes to scheduling.

 In MRP, all production orders for a given bill of materials (BOM) level are scheduled in requirement date sequence, meaning that those orders with the earliest requirement date should be scheduled first and thereby have the highest chance of getting the available resource capacity.
-However, with multiple engines picking from the list of unscheduled orders the sequence is not guaranteed anymore as one might complete faster than the other.
+However, with multiple engines picking from the list of unscheduled orders the sequence is no longer ensured, as one might complete faster than the other.

 Also, when scheduling using finite capacity and when multiple engine instances are trying to schedule orders that are potentially using the same resources at the same time interval, a race condition can occur.
 The number of such race conditions is recorded in the **Scheduling conflicts** field on the master plans history page.
 The conflict resolution logic is as follows:

 - Schedule an order (lock-free) and get capacity reservations.
 - Take the lock.
 - Check if newer capacity reservations exist for the scheduled resources in the timespan.
-  - If not, write the capacity and release the lock.
+  - If no, write the capacity and release the lock.
   - If yes, release the lock and reschedule the order from the beginning.

 So, when scheduling with multiple engine instances, the result is not fully deterministic because it will depend on the exact timing of each of the threads.